opensvc/docs.opensvc.com/source/agent.man.svcmgr.rst

 	                     operate only on service in the specified status (up/down/warn)

 	              -c, --cluster
 	                     Execute an action on all cluster nodes, aggregate  the  json  out‐ puts.

-	              --color=COLOR
-	                     colorize output. possible values are :  auto=guess  based  on  tty presence, always|yes=always colorize, never|no=never colorize

-	              --cron used  by  cron'ed  action  to  tell the collector to treat the log entries as such

-	              --daemon
-	                     a flag inhibiting the daemonization. set by the daemonization rou‐ tine.

-	              --debug
-	                     debug mode

-	              --env=ENV
-	                     export  the  uppercased  variable  in the os environment. with the create action only, set a env section  parameter  in  the  service configuration  file.  multiple --env <key>=<val> can be specified.
-	                     For all other actions.

-	              -p, --parallel
-	                     start actions on specified services in parallel

-	              --waitlock=PARM_WAITLOCK
-	                     A duration expression like '5s'.
-The maximum  wait  time  for  the action lock acquire.

-	              -h, --help
-	                     show this help message and exit

-	       svcmgr edit config

-	              edit service configuration

-	              --discard
-	                     Discard  the  stashed erroneous configuration file in a 'edit con‐ fig' command

-	              --recover
-	                     Recover the stashed erroneous configuration file in a  'edit  con‐ fig' command

-	              -s PARM_SVCS, --service=PARM_SVCS
-	                     A service selector expression [!]<expr>[<sep>[!]<expr>].
-Where
-	                      '!' is the expression negation operator
-	                      <sep> can be
-	                       ',' OR expressions
-	                       '+' AND expressions
-	                      <expr> can be
-	                        a glob on service names
-	                        <param><op><value>
-	                         Where
-	                          <param> can be
-	                            <rid>:
-	                            <group>:
-	                            <rid>.<key>
-	                            <group>.<key>
-	                          <op> can be
-	                            <  >  <=  >=  =
-	                            ~ with regexp value Examples:
-	                      '*dns,ha*+app.timeout>1'
-	                      'ip:+task:'
-	                      '!*excluded' Note:
-	                      '!' usage mandates single quoting the expression to prevent shell history expansion

-	              --status=PARM_STATUS
-	                     operate only on service in the specified status (up/down/warn)

-	              -c, --cluster
-	                     Execute an action on all cluster nodes, aggregate  the  json  out‐ puts.